wkumari/draft-wkumari-opsawg-sdi/README.md

    programmatically generated.
 This means that operators may want to generate an entire configuration after the device has been initially installed and ask the device to load and use this new configuration.
-   It is expected (but not defined in this document, as it is too vendor specific) that vendors will allow the operator to e.g scp a new, encrypted config (or part of a config) onto a device and then request that the device decrypt and install it (e.g: 'load replace <filename>
+   It is expected (but not defined in this document, as it is vendor specific) that vendors will allow the operator to copy a new, encrypted config (or part of a config) onto a device and then request that the device decrypt and install it (e.g: 'load replace <filename>
    encrypted)).
+If the operator has chosen to leave the original (vendor) keys on the device, they could also choose to reset the device to factory defaults, and allow the device to act as though it were the initial boot (see Section 3.3).

 6. IANA Considerations